nicolekurka/Breakfast-Project/cleanup.md

 * Freezer and Fridge

 ## What to Do
-_Now you're full, so now you have to clean up!
+_You must be full, so now you have to clean up!
 Here you'll find what to do with your leftover dishes._

 1. Place leftover food in Ziplock containers.
 1. If you will eat it within the next two days, refridgerate it.
 If you decide you won't eat it until after a couple days, freeze it.